 The idea behind business improvement districts isn't new.
 They began in Canada in 1970, and went on to be adopted by many other countries.
 After many years of success elsewhere, the UK Government decided in 2001 to introduce legislation to create BIDs funded by an additional charge on the business rates, to be agreed together by local businesses and councils.

 In 2012 the town's businesses voted by majority to establish a Business Improvement District (BID) to invest collectively in a five-year programme of improvements that would help businesses in the town centre to survive a perfect storm of low economic growth, fierce price competition between the supermarkets and the rapid growth in online retailing.

 The convergence of these social trends and economic circumstances have presented Penrith town centre, and high streets throughout the UK, with a set of challenges that are largely being driven by external factors, and mostly beyond the control of local businesses.
 To respond to these challenges is not easy, there are no easy solutions and the BID has no magic wand to put it all right.
 The BID can, however, help local businesses collectively to be more resilient to these difficult circumstances, and more adaptable to the technologically-driven changes affecting consumer behaviour and choices.

 Since 2012 the Penrith BID has raised the profile of the town, projecting a positive image and greatly enhancing the appearance of the town centre.
-But, the current BID is approaching the end of its five-year term and will require a fresh mandate from the town’s businesses in order to build on the progress being made.

-A second BID term will bring a fresh, ambitious and relevant programme of work, that offers the opportunity to take Penrith town centre from being a place that is surviving to a place that is thriving.
+This third BID term will bring a fresh, ambitious and relevant programme of work, that offers the opportunity to take Penrith town centre from being a place that is surviving to a place that is thriving.

 How is the BID funded?